Caving equipment: Communication

 Communication between cavers and people on the surface may be essential for rescues or expeditions.
 Communication may be as simple as coded whistle blasts, though they are only effective across short distances and cannot be used in underwater caves.
 Telephones have been used in mines since at least June 1882, while the first record of telephones used in caving is from 1898. Édouard-Alfred Martel and his cousin Gabriel Gaupillat utilized lightweight telephones of 480 g with up to 400 m of wire to explore deep pitches.

 However, it is possible that telephones were used in Lamb Leer caverns before February 1885, as there are references to a "talking machine" in use before this time.

 Radio communication within caves is problematic because rock is a conductor and therefore absorbs radio waves.
 Ordinary radios have a very short range within caves.
-Low frequency (LF) or very low frequency (VLF) radio with single-sideband modulation is more commonly used today.
+Low frequency (LF) or very low frequency (VLF) radios with single-sideband modulation are more commonly used today.
 Early models were called "speleophones".